ikmb/HLApipePublic/README.md

 ## Installation

 Change the following lines in the nextflow.config files (https://www.nextflow.io/docs/latest/config.html) files to fit your requirements.
-Especially make sure that the time limit of your computing cluster allows the max_time runtime.
+Especially make sure that the time limit of your computing cluster allows the max_time runtime and that the storage (memory) and CPU requirements fit.

 nextflow.config: